GeorginaCarlisle/take-control-frontend-app/README.md

 In future there will also be the option to pause and then re-activate goals.
 This active status will be passed on to tasks nested within the goal, with only active tasks being displayed within 'Take Action'.
 This will provide a way of narrowing focus when needed and controlling which tasks are displayed in the backlog ready to be completed.

 See user story 39 - Activate and pause goals within the [scope plane of design](#the-scope-plane).

+#### Repeated tasks

+In future extra fields will be available when creating a task.
+These will allow users to specify tasks to be repeated, including details on frequency.
+The daily reset functionality will be adjusted so that any completed repeated tasks are not deleted but simply returned to the backlog.
+Additional data will also be generated so that users are kept informed of how many times they have completed the task that week.

+See user story 29 - Repeated tasks within the [scope plane of design](#the-scope-plane) and the wireframes for the focus page and new task page within the [skeleton plane of design](#the-skeleton-plane).

 [Return to contents list](#contents)